BlueStar03/destiny-saga/weapons.md

 ---

-## Club
+## Club  (To Be Reviewed)

 Type: Club - Weapon of Choice of the Corlee Description : -

 | Variant    | Slash | Pierce | Blunt | Reach | Speed | Defense | Wield    | Effects |